amirsciammas/interview-mlops-engineer/README.md

 So now the service is running in a docker container and we can still go to the web browser at `localhost:8000/docs` and see that our service is up.

-Something that can be really improved is the model loading, right now we need it to exists in our current working environment and attatch it to the running container, we should use an external registry to download it at runtime like an Artifactory or even an object storage like S3.
+Something that can be really improved is the model loading, right now we need it to exist in our current working environment and attach it to the running container, we should use an external registry to download it at runtime like an Artifactory or even an object storage like S3.

 ### Testing the containerized API

 As we created a `Dockerfile` to ease the deployment now we have to test that everything works as expected.
-For this we are going to create a couple of integration tests que a container will serve the trained model and we will automatically test that the container successfully returns predections or the expected errors.
+For this we are going to create a couple of integration tests using a container that will serve the trained model and we will automatically test that the container successfully returns predictions or the expected errors.

-For this we will need `Docker` tunning and python's `docker` module, so lets install it and add it to `requirements_dev.txt`:
+For this we will need `Docker` tuning and python's `docker` module, so let's install it and add it to `requirements_dev.txt`:

 ```bash
 pip install docker==5.0.3
 ```

-With this dependency we can programatically run a container, test on it and the remove it after the tests are finished.
+With this dependency we can programatically run a container, test on it and then remove it after the tests are finished.
 For this we are going to use a `pytest.fixture` to make it available across the testing session:

 ```python
 @pytest.fixture(scope="session")